Boot Camps in Albany, New York Can Help Troubled Teens, if They Are Like Gateway Boys Academy

 Although boot camps can help troubled teens in some situations, most teenage issues are more complicated than they seem on the surface and may only be symptoms of other emotional problems.
 Boot camps focus entirely on behavior modification; they do not offer the counseling or therapeutic input to help teens heal from the true root issues.
 For teens displaying anxiety, depression, drug or alcohol use, low self-esteem, emotional disorders, and in fact most instances of rebellious behavior, the stressful boot camp environment may prove harmful instead, if it isn’t set up in a way that the discipline is coupled with Christian love and support.

-Most boot camps in Albany, NY on their own will not speak to family issues but simply return a somewhat more respectful teen to the same home environment in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Albany, NY are a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Albany, New York on their own will not deal with family communication issues but simply return a somewhat more respectful teen to the same home environment in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Albany, New York are a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 - Caring staff and mentors who provide positive role models and constructive input, not simply breaking teens down.

 - Biblical instruction and spiritual emphasis, to help teens find the true source of lasting heart change.

 - Counseling, to help teens work through issues and replace destructive patterns with healthy new habits.

 - Family healing through Biblical instruction and seminars for parents and families.

 Boot camps can help troubled teens if they are coupled with a longer term mentoring program like what Gateway offers.
 We invite you to look beyond Albany, New York, for what may be the best situation your boy…a program with a boot camp element, but also ongoing instruction and mentoring for a longer period of time.